raphaelsiz/freesewing/markdown/dev/tutorials/pattern-design/completing-our-pattern/en.md

     /*
      * Our bib should be finished with bias tape.
      * To add it, we're using Path.offset()
-     * You will learn to LOVE this methid
+     * You will learn to LOVE this method
-     * when designing pattern with seam allowance
+     * when designing patterns with seam allowance
      * as it draws a path parallel to another one
      */
     paths.bias = paths.seam